How To Use The Cricut Maker – Beginner’s Guide

 Do you know those Instagram accounts of professional organizers, sharing gorgeous images of nicely organized pantries, playrooms, and cabinets?
 Have you noticed how they are not using your “grandmother’s label machine” anymore?

 Did you notice the beautiful, handwritten, seamless labeling they do?
-And how those labels really elevate the result of the organizing project and ultimately the value they bring to their clients?
+And how do those labels really elevate the result of the organizing project and ultimately the value they bring to their clients?

 Well, my friend, it seems like as many things evolve, so did the labeling step of the organizing process!
 And since I love beautiful things AND love to pamper my clients, I decided I was going to learn how to use beautiful, seamless, handwritten, vinyl labels.